What is a rain barrel?

 Empty: Empty your rain barrel completely before each rainstorm (full barrels can’t capture stormwater!)

 Clean: Clean out any sediment or leaves that collect at the bottom of the barrel using the removable caps on the top of the barrel.
+We recommend this every fall.

 Keep gutters clean: Keep your home’s gutters free from leaves and debris.
 Clogged gutters can keep your rain barrel from filling properly.